dmulyalin/salt-nornir/README.md

 - Double targeting required to narrow down tasks execution to a subset of hosts
 - In addition to knowing how pillar works, one will have to know how [Nornir inventory](https://nornir.readthedocs.io/en/3.0.0/tutorial/inventory.html) structured to use it effectively, as Nornir inventory integrated in proxy-minion pillar
+- Tasks executed sequentially one after another, if a lot of tasks scheduled simultaneously, they will consume resource waiting to execute

 # How to use